IATI/D-Portal/ctrack/README.md

 Installing
 ==========

-Install node and run the script install_node_modules to install some modules that bake.js requires.
+Install node and run the script install_deps to install node modules that this project requires to build.
+These are build dependencies.
+Neither node or any modues are needed to run this project as it runs in a webpage, node is just needed to build the source here into the code that will run on a webpage.

 Installing Node